muandet-lab/dgil/README.md

 # Domain Generalisation via Imprecise Learning

 This repository contains the code base for the paper "Domain Generalization by Imprecsie Learning" accepted at ICML 2024.
-The paper presents a novel approach to domain generalization by contending that that domain generalisation encompasses both statistical learning and decision-making.
-Learners are thus compelled to make normative judgments, leading to misalignment amidst institutional separation from model operators.
-Leveraging imprecise probability, our proposal, Imprecise Domain Generalisation, allows learners to embrace imprecision during training and empowers model operators to make informed decisions during deployment.

 ## Table of Contents
 - [Overview](#overview)
 - [Installation](#installation)